Stir frying: Effects on nutritional value

-Stir frying has been promoted as generally healthy and nutritious.
-Writers extolled the quick cooking at high heat for retaining color, texture, and nutritional value.
-A study by researchers at the Department of Food Science and Nutrition at Zhejiang University compared the effects of boiling, steaming, and stir frying on bamboo shoots.
-Boiling and steaming decreased the amount of protein, soluble sugar, ash, and total free amino acids by more than one third.
-Stir-frying bamboo shoots increased their fat content by 528.57% due to the addition of oil, but retained more of the anti-oxidant capacities.
+Writers extol the quick cooking at high heat for retaining color, texture, and nutritional value.
+One study compared the effects of boiling, steaming, and stir frying on bamboo shoots.
+Boiling and steaming decreased the amount of protein, soluble sugar, ash, and total free amino acids by more than one-third.
+Stir-frying bamboo shoots increased their fat content by 528.57% due to the addition of oil.
 With 78.9% retention, stir frying preserved significantly more vitamin C than boiling.
-Taking into consideration the total retention of antioxidants, the study concluded that stir frying is the method best suited for bamboo shoots.
+Taking into consideration the total retention of nutrients, the study concluded that stir frying is the method best suited for bamboo shoots.
 Similar results were found for stir frying red peppers.

-Another study from Zhejiang University examined the nutritional value of broccoli after five common cooking techniques: steaming, boiling, microwaving, stir-frying and stir-frying followed by deep frying.
+Another study examined the nutritional value of broccoli after five common cooking techniques: steaming, boiling, microwaving, stir-frying and stir-frying followed by deep frying.
 The study found that the two most common methods of home cooking in China, stir-frying and stir-frying combined with deep frying in soybean oil, resulted in a much greater loss of chlorophyll, soluble protein, soluble sugar and vitamin C. The method which affected these values the least was steaming.
 Stir frying for five minutes and stir frying combined with boiling caused the highest loss of glucosinolates, which according to this study are best preserved by steaming.
 A study performed by the Spanish National Research Counsel stir-fried the broccoli for only three minutes and thirty seconds and found that nutritional value of these broccoli samples varied depending on which cooking oil was used.
 Comparing these results to an uncooked sample, the study found that phenolics and vitamin C were reduced more than glucosinolates and minerals.
 Stir-frying with soybean, peanut, safflower or extra virgin olive oil did not reduce glucosinolates, and broccoli stir-fried with extra virgin olive oil or sunflower oil had vitamin C levels similar to uncooked broccoli.
 These levels were significantly lower with other edible oils.

 Stir frying is not without health risks.
-Recent studies show that heterocyclic amines (HCAs) and polycyclic aromatic hydrocarbons (PAHs) are formed by stir frying meat at very high temperatures.
+Recent studies show that heterocyclic amines and polycyclic aromatic hydrocarbons are formed by stir frying meat at very high temperatures.
 These chemicals may cause DNA changes that may contribute to increased risk of cancer.

 Uses in traditional medicine

-The process of stir-frying is used in the preparation of some Chinese herbal medicines under the term 'dry-frying'.
-Stir frying a medical herb with honey is commonly used to increase its sweetness and therefore its spleen and stomach qi tonic effects.
-Stir frying in vinegar is typically used whenever one wants to direct the properties of an herb more to the liver based on the principle that the sour taste belongs to the liver.
+Stir-frying is used in the preparation of some Chinese herbal medicines, in a process known as dry-frying.
+Dry-frying a medical herb with honey is commonly used to increase its sweetness and consequently its supposed tonic effects on spleen and stomach qi.
+Stir frying in vinegar is typically used to direct the properties of a herb more to the liver, under the belief that the sour taste belongs to the liver.
+There is no scientific evidence for any of these medicinal claims.